+We present a method for randomizing the computation \eqref{eq:bilinear-computation-block} and consider the implications of this approach when there are two kinds of error present.

-\begin{itemize} \item \textbf{Error due to an approximate algorithm.} When \eqref{eq:requirement} only holds approximately, we say that \eqref{eq:bilinear-computation} is an \emph{approximate bilinear computation} (ABC).
-Using such a computation will introduce error even if exact arithmetic is used.
-For clarity, we will use the term \emph{exact bilinear computation} (EBC) to mean a BC \eqref{eq:bilinear-computation} for which \eqref{eq:requirement} holds exactly.
+\begin{itemize} \item \textbf{Error due to an approximate algorithm.} Using an $(n, \tau)$-ABC with $\tau > 0$ will introduce error even if exact arithmetic is used.
 ABCs are interesting since it is sometimes hard or impossible to convert an approximate algorithm found numerically to an exact algorithm.
 Some examples of such approximate algorithms found numerically appear in \citep{smirnov2013}.
 Other papers that search for fast algorithms numerically include \citep{brent1970,johnson1986,benson2015,elser2016}.
-The Arbitrary Precision Approximating (APA) algorithms for matrix multiplication introduced in \citep{bini1980} are ABCs.
-We consider ABCs instead of APAs since, in practice, it may be difficult to actually find algorithms of arbitrary precision even if they exist.

 \item \textbf{Numerical error due to using floating point arithmetic.} Although the standard algorithm for matrix multiplication also incurs numerical error, it is more severe in fast algorithms since the computation of an element $c_{ij}$ can involve elements from $\Abf$ and $\Bbf$ other than the vectors $\abf_{i:}$ and $\bbf_{:j}$, which are the $i$th row of $\Abf$ and $j$th column of $\Bbf$, respectively.
 In exact arithmetic, these additional terms cancel out for exact fast algorithms, but in finite precision those cancellations are typically not exact which can lead to substantial numerical error.
 These issues are exacerbated when the algorithm itself is only approximately correct.
 These considerations are especially important when using low precision environments, such as when computing on a GPU \citep{huang2018}.
 Low precision computation---using 32-bit, 16-bit, and even 8-bit precision numbers---is popular in, e.g., machine learning \citep{gupta2015, wang2018b, hopkins2019}. \end{itemize}